IceHe/lib/read/how-to-study.md

     - When should you study?
         - As soon as possible and !
             - Make you have enough time to finish it.
             - You might have little time to play.
-Don’t complainn!
+Don't complainn!
             - Take it serious!
 Assume that studying is a full time job!
 - 5\.
 Read Texts Actively & Slowly, before & after Class
     - 5.1.
 Read Actively, Not Passively
-        - Don’t read without thinking.
+        - Don't read without thinking.
 Or you will fall asleep, ZZZ...
     - 5.2.
 Read Slowly
         - 「 An undeniable truth: that in the pursuit of knowledge, slower can be better. 」
         - An algorithm for how to read: